Marjuk44/AB-Test-Analysis-on-Vanguard-Clients-Experience/README.md

 # AB-Test-Analysis-on-Vanguard-Clients-Experience
-Applying EDA, KPI's, testing hypothesis &amp; making dashboard to uncover the A/B test result and come up with a data driven decision.
+Applying EDA, KPI's, testing hypothesis & making dashboard to uncover the A/B test result and come up with a data driven decision.

 ## Introduction
 In 2017 cusomer experience team at Vanguard launched a new digital interface (UI).
 Applied it on a group of clients and collect their data for 3 months.
 In the same time frame they also create a group of clients who is using the traditional process.
 With this two group of clients they conduct an A/B test.
 The goal is to: